18F/18f.gsa.gov/blogging.md

 https://18f.gsa.gov/2014/09/08/the-encasement-strategy-on-legacy-systems-and-the/
 ```

-### Starting with metadata
+#### Start with metadata

-Begin the new file by adding "YAML front-matter" that will specify the post's title, authors, tags, banner image, and excerpt/description.
+Begin the new file by adding "YAML front-matter."
+This is where the post's title, authors, tags, banner image, and excerpt/description live.

 Robert Read's [blog post on legacy systems](_posts/2014-09-08-the-encasement-strategy-on-legacy-systems-and-the.html) begins with metadata like this: